 His motive is not yet known, Hench said.

 Germany absorbed more than one million refugees last year.
 Some have been concerned over the presence of terror groups in the country – both the potential for attackers to slip in with migrants and the concern that they may be able to radicalize disaffected youths.

 Three Syrian men were arrested last month on suspicions that they were planning to carry out a mass casualty attack in Dusseldorf.

-Some 14 to 25 people were classified as “in shock” and treated at the scene after the attack, according to Alexander Gross, a police officer in Bavaria.
+Some 14 to 25 people were classified as “in shock” and treated at the scene, according to Gross.

-There were about 20 to 30 people on the train, according to Gross.
+Approximately 20 to 30 people were on the train, according to Gross.

 A Deutsche Bahn spokesperson confirmed that train service between the two stations has resumed.

-CNN’s Claudia Otto and Atika Shubert in London, Lonzo Cook in Atlanta and Vivian Kam in Hong Kong contributed to this report.
+CNN’s Claudia Otto in Berlin and Vivian Kam in Hong Kong contributed to this report.